Best Dog Harnesses of 2026

 Adjustment points: Four

-What we liked: Sturdy, good quality material; comes in a huge variety of colors; budget friendly
+What we liked: Sturdy, good quality material; comes in a huge variety of colors; budget-friendly

-What we didn’t like: Fit was odd for most medium and large sized dogs
+What we didn’t like: Fit was odd for most medium- and large-sized dogs

 Though this budget-friendly harness is durable and sturdy, the fit wasn’t ideal on most of our tester dogs.
-Even with large sizing, the back was too short for the medium and large-sized tested dogs, and the straps rode up into their armpits.
+Even with large sizing, the back was too short for the medium and large-sized tester dogs, and the straps rode up into their armpits.

 Rabbitgoo Dog Harness